CyberFlameGO/svnpython/PC/VS7.1/readme.txt

 The following subprojects will generally NOT build out of the box.
-They wrap code Python doesn't control, and you'll need to download the base packages first and unpack them into siblings of PC's parent directory; for example, if this directory is ....\dist\trunk\PC\VS7.1, unpack into new subdirectories of dist\.
+They wrap code Python doesn't control, and you'll need to download the base packages first and unpack them into siblings of PCbuilds's parent directory; for example, if your PCbuild is  .......\dist\src\PCbuild\, unpack into new subdirectories of dist\.

 _tkinter